OleynikAleksandr/multicli-subagents/README.md

 After deploy, use in Codex CLI or Claude Code CLI:
 ```
-/subagent-translator Translate this README to Russian
+/subagent-translator Translate this README to French
 ```

 ## Architecture